martijndierckx/homebridge-hydrawise/README.md

 * "name": Can be anything (required)
 * "api_key": Can be found when going to 'My Account' on https://app.hydrawise.com (required)
 * "default_runtime": Fallback duration in seconds if not able to detect the duration from Hydrawise (default 600)
-* "polling_interval": Interval in ms between background status updates (default 5000)
+* "polling_interval": Interval in ms between background status updates (default & minimum 10000)